 Your job can be one of the most stressful things in your life.
 Don't, however, let your stress turn into anger that turns into bad behavior in the office.
-Yelling, screaming, punching a wall—or worse, punching a person—can be career limiting.
+Yelling, screaming, punching a wall—or even worse, punching someone—can be career limiting.

-Punching a person also falls under that no illegal things category.
+Punching someone also falls under that no illegal things category.
 You'll probably get fired and might land yourself in prison.
 Learn to count to 10 before responding.
 If you find yourself yelling a lot, use your company's EAP and get some anger management help.
 It will save your career.

 You want your coworkers to like and respect you, and your boss to appreciate you and your work professionally.
 You want to make the time you invest at work happy time, too.
 So if you avoid these ten actions, what you want will come true, and you'll have missed most opportunities for committing career suicide.